Advisory Body Members

 In all cases each advisory body elects its own chairperson, who will serve in that position for a period of one year beginning on the day designated in its bylaws.
 The chairperson is not authorized to serve for more than two consecutive terms on any one advisory body.

 As an aid to orderly and efficient conduct of these meetings, an agenda is prepared in advance of each meeting by the city staff member assigned to the advisory body.
 The agenda normally includes citizens' communications, public hearings, and advisory board members' consideration on matters referred to them by the City Council, City Manager, and City staff.
+To view the agenda and minutes of current and past meetings, please visit the Agenda Center.

 Staff members prepare supporting documents and materials, which are submitted to the advisory board members with their agenda in advance of meetings.
 It is the responsibility of advisory board members to familiarize themselves with such information.
 If necessary, they should make field visits to areas where situations are under consideration prior to meetings, in order to be fully prepared to discuss, evaluate, and act on matters brought before the advisory body at its next regular meeting.